pedrovgs/ProjectEuler/README.md

 Project Euler [![Build Status](https://travis-ci.org/pedrovgs/Scala-Project-Euler.svg?branch=master)](https://travis-ci.org/pedrovgs/Scala-Project-Euler)
 =============

-This package contains my solution for some Project Euler problems.
+This repository contains my solution for some Project Euler problems.
 I've created this repository to learn Scala and Functional Programming.
 I'll try to add more solutions if I have time :)

 Each solved problem has a program written in Scala.
 Every solution is tested and some problems contains more than one solution with different implementations.